soil-server/soil-server/README.md

 ## Description:
 * Bot run with Javascript using the Johnny-fve kit and Tessel2.
 This bot will water your house plants remotely.
 User will have have option to water on a timer, by alert when soil moisture reaches a certain level.
 The data will be collected for soil moisture level, humidity, temperature and air pressure.
 The browser will integrate both controls for the bot and as well as a styled graph with the returned data.

-\*note tessel functionality only ran locally, did not diploy to application\*
+\*note tessel functionality only ran locally, did not deploy to application\*

 Technologies used:
 handlebars,